bingomanatee/wonderland-labs2020/site/doc/usage.md

 Boilerplate can be integrated with whatever front-end framework, CMS or e-commerce platform you're working with.
 Mix-and-match to your heart's content.
 Use what you need (toss it in a blender if you need to) and discard the rest.
-HTML5 Boilerplate is a starting point, not a destination.
+HTML5 Boilerplate is a starting vertex, not a destination.

 ## Basic structure